arduino/help-center-content/content/Software and Downloads/IDE Settings/Error-Could-not-create-the-Java-Virtual-Machine-Windows.md

 ## Run `arduino_debug.exe` and check environmental variables

-If the `_JAVA_OPTIONS` environmental variable has been set, it can interfer with Arduino IDE.
+If the `_JAVA_OPTIONS` environmental variable has been set, it can interfere with Arduino IDE.
 You can check this by running `arduino_debug.exe`:

 1. Open the Arduino IDE application folder, located in `C:\Program Files (x86)\Arduino` by default.